myverdict/phonebook-app/README.md

 ---

-REST HTTP Methods for the notes application:
+REST HTTP Methods for the phonebook application:

 | URL           | verb   | functionality                                                          |
 | ------------- | ------ | ---------------------------------------------------------------------- |